Torram/magic-docs/docs/Client-Development/Components/Cards/ListCard.md

 ### ListCard

 This function receives a card parameter, of CardType; an inventoryItem, of InventoryItemType and a listId string.
-The functions returns a _Row_ element with the most important data of the card.
+The function returns a _Row_ element with the most important data of the card.

 ```tsx
 import Col from 'react-bootstrap/Col';